ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Zero-knowledge proof {#zk-proof}

-Zero-knowledge proof is a cryptographic method that allows an individual to prove that a statement is true without conveying any additional information.
+A zero-knowledge proof is a cryptographic method that allows an individual to prove that a statement is true without conveying any additional information.

 <DocLink to="/developers/docs/scaling/layer-2-rollups/#zk-rollups">
   Zero-knowledge rollups